Completed research

 Lead partner: Bio Ernte Steiermark

-Description : Organic viticulture is practiced in the Südsteiermark Nature Park according to various criteria (Bio Ernte Steiermark, Demeter, conversion farms, etc.).
+Description: Organic viticulture is practised in the Südsteiermark Nature Park according to various criteria (Bio Ernte Steiermark, Demeter, conversion farms, etc.).
 In contrast to conventional agriculture, organic viticulture has so far increasingly required the commitment and traditional knowledge of individual "pioneers".
-The project aimed to network organic farms, exchange existing knowledge about cultivation and processing, learn from and with each other, find synergies and raise awareness of the issues of organic viticulture and sustainable development and their visibility through a joint approach.
+The project aimed to network organic farms, exchange existing knowledge about cultivation and processing, learn from and with each other, find synergies and raise awareness of the topics of organic viticulture and sustainable development and their visibility through a joint approach.
 As part of the project, numerous working group meetings were held in 2013 between the partners in the region on the topics of sustainability, production techniques, product quality and brand development.
 At the same time, biodiversity surveys were carried out in the vineyards of the participating wineries in order to draw attention to the positive effects of organic viticulture on flora and fauna.
-The results form the basis for the creation of a joint organic wine umbrella brand that emphasizes the individual characteristics of the individual wineries while still pointing out the commonalities of organic viticulture in the nature park.
+The results form the basis for the creation of a joint organic wine umbrella brand that emphasises the individual characteristics of the individual wineries while still pointing out the commonalities of organic viticulture in the nature park.
 This newly created brand called Südherz, under which organic wine will be jointly marketed from 2014, was presented to the public in December 2013.
 After the end of the project, follow-up projects in other regions should benefit from recommendations for action from the collected results.
 Organic viticulture and the project "Naturpark-Biowein-Qualität-Südsteiermark - Eine Marke in der Region gestalten" contribute to the preservation of valuable cultural landscapes.

 Funding: EU Tempus